hboudar/42cursus-so_long/README.md

 # 💡 Mandatory Part <a name = "m"></a>

-> _This program :._
+> _THe goal of the game is:._

-	 The goal of the game is to collect all collectibles on a map and reach the exit, while avoiding walls.
+	 To collect all collectibles on a map and reach the exit, while avoiding walls.

 ### Requirements